loydp/river_flood_alert/README.md

 ### **Notes and Detritus**
-tricky point:
+Tricky point:
-how do we for commands and timer at the same time.
+* How do we wait for commands and timer at the same time: Selector or multithreading?
-USGS says "Gage" instead of "Guage" for historical reasons
+* USGS says "Gage" instead of "Guage" for historical reasons

 USGS test
 https://water.weather.gov/ahps2/hydrograph_to_xml.php?guage=CRNW1&output=tabular